 ||Stores information about users, and is required for My Sites.

 ||Provides a personal site for individual users in an organization, and is where the user's document library resides.

-For detailed information about how to set up each service as required for OneDrive for Business, see Set up OneDrive for Business in a SharePoint Server on-premises environment.
+For detailed info about how to set up each service as required for OneDrive, see Set up OneDrive in a SharePoint Server on-premises environment.